costajob/app-servers/README.md

 ### Dart
 [Dart](https://www.dartlang.org/) version 1.24.3 is installed via homebrew.
 Dart is an object-oriented, class defined, single inheritance language using a C-style syntax that transcompiles optionally into JavaScript.
-It is part of a Google ambitious project that range from server, Web and cross-platform mobile programming (via [Flutter](https://flutter.io/)).
+It is part of a Google ambitious project to use a single language to program server-side, client-side and mobile platforms (via [Flutter](https://flutter.io/)).

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.6.4 is installed via homebrew.